-The contribution requirement for active employees is governed by Section 51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
-Employees are required to contribute 5% of their compensation toward their retirement.
-Prior to July 1, 2012, all or part of the 5% member contribution may have been assumed by the employer.
-Beginning July 1, 2012, new employees were required to pay the 5% member contribution.
-In addition, for existing employees, employers were required to begin making the employee pay the 5% member contribution.
-This could be phased in over a period of up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.
-HRSD's contractually required contribution rate for the year ended June 30, 2021 was 7.06% of covered compensation.
-This rate is based on actuarially determined rates from actuarial valuations as of June 30, 2019.
+The contribution requirement for active employees is governed by § 51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
+Employees are required to contribute 5.00% of their compensation toward their retirement.
+HRSD's contractually required employer contribution rate for the year ended June 30, 2022 was 7.06% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.

 These rates, when combined with employee contributions, are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employer contributions to the pension plan were \$3,453,000 and \$2,897,000 for the years ended June 30, 2021 and 2020, respectively.
+Employer contributions to the pension plan were \$3,441,000 and \$3,453,000 for the years ended June 30, 2022 and 2021, respectively.